Enhanced inference for distributions and quantiles of individual treatment effects in various experiments: Framework and Notation

 where $n(c) = \sum_{i=1}^n \I(\tau_i > c)$ denotes the number of units with individual effects greater than $c$.
 Below we give two additional remarks regarding the null hypotheses in \eqref{eq:null_fp} and \eqref{eq:Hnkc}.

-First, we will use Lehmann-style test inversion to construct (simultaneously) valid confidence intervals for (multiple) quantiles of individual effects, which can lead to confidence bands for the whole quantile (or distribution) function of individual treatment effects.
+First, we can use Lehmann-style test inversion to construct (simultaneously) valid one-sided lower confidence limits for (multiple) quantiles of individual effects, which can lead to confidence bands for the whole quantile (or distribution) function of individual treatment effects.
 In addition, we will consider cases where the experimental units constitute only a subset of the target population of interest, under which we will infer treatment effect distributions and quantiles for the whole target population.

-Second, the proposed methods can be adapted to null hypotheses with alternatives favoring smaller treatment effects; see Section \ref{sec:conclusion}.
+{\rev Second, we can consider null hypotheses of form $F_n^{-1}(\beta) \ge c$ or $\tau_{(k)}\ge c$ with alternatives favoring smaller treatment effects.
+They can be tested analogously as \eqref{eq:null_fp} and \eqref{eq:Hnkc} by switching the treatment labels or changing the outcome signs.
+By test inversion, these can then lead to (simultaneous) upper confidence limits for (multiple) quantiles of individual effects.
+Importantly, by combining the two one-sided tests or one-sided confidence intervals with a Bonferroni correction, we can conduct two-sided tests or construct two-sided confidence intervals for quantiles of individual treatment effects; see Section \ref{sec:teacher} for an illustration.}

 \secadj